gbif/hp-swissnatcoll/en/helpdesk.md

 - type: pageMarkdown
 ---

-# Who is the target audience of this online portal ?
+# Who is the target audience of this online portal?
 The target audience of the Swiss Virtual Natural History Collection (SVNHC) includes researchers, data providers, curators, and collection-holding institutions.
 Additionally, it serves customers from the cantons and the federal administration in Switzerland, as well as citizen scientists interested in natural history collections.

 # What types of data are available on the SVNHC portal?